Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-10-15/provision-with-azd.md

     * You now have a copy (known as a fork) of this workshop repository in your own GitHub account!
 Feel free to play with it, you won't break anything.

-:::success "You have successfully forked the repository!"
+:::note "You have successfully forked the repository!"
 :::

 ### 1.2 Launch GitHub Codespaces